ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend.md

 # 3. Math Bounty dApp - Writing A CLI Frontend

-In the last two tutorials we created the Math Bounty dApp off-chain library which provided us with a pure interface for interacting with our dApp.
-In this tutorial we are going to use this off-chain library and create a textual front-end for it as a CLI app.
+In the last two tutorials we created the Math Bounty headless dApp which provides us with a pure interface for interacting with our smart contract protocol.
+In this tutorial we are going to use our headless dApp to create a textual front-end for it as a CLI app.

-All of the design patterns and code we write will be equally as applicable to GUI-based front-ends as well, however to keep this tutorial concise we are going to be focused on creating a CLI interface instead.
+The vast majority of the design patterns and code we write will be equally as applicable to GUI-based front-ends as well, however to keep this tutorial concise we are going to be focused on creating a CLI interface instead.

 ## Creating The Project

-We will create a new rust project (best to keep it in the same folder as your library) for our Math Bounty CLI app:
+We will create a new rust project (best to keep it in the same outer folder as your headless dApp) for our Math Bounty CLI app:

 ```
 cargo new math-bounty-cli